RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Framework/README.md

-# Arma 3 AI vs AI Battle Scenario Template
+# Arma 3 AI vs AI Battle Scenario Framework
-This is a customizeable mission template to be used in the Eden editor.
+This is a customizeable mission framework to be used in the Eden editor.
 It allows you to quickly create a variety of battle scenarios involving many AI units just by placing and configuring a few objects in the editor.

 #### Features
 - Randomize the position of units across a certain area and make the units roam the mission area looking for enemies.